Table of Contents

 On the more serious side, if you are currently taking any anti-depressants or anti-psychotic medication, you should stay clear of phenylalanine.
 It can interact negatively with certain classes of these meds, and especially with monoamine oxidase inhibitors.
 At the very least, have a good chat with your doctor first.

 Where to Buy Phenylalanine

-Depending on how hard you look, you may be able to find L-phenylalanine and DL-phenylalanine at your local grocery or health food store.
-I have never seen D-phenylalanine on shelves anywhere, but then again, I don't use that form, so I didn't necessarily try very hard.
+Depending on how determined you are, you may be able to find L-phenylalanine and DL-phenylalanine at your local grocery or health food store.
+I have not seen D-phenylalanine on shelves anywhere, but then again, I don't use that variant, so I didn't necessarily try very hard.